Skip to Content

 Petition for Adjustment of Status Under the Violence Against Women Act (VAWA)

-As of April 2008, self-petitioners in the United States no longer have to rely on abusive U.S. citizen or legal permanent resident (LPR) spouses, parents or children to sponsor an adjustment of status application to U.S. Citizenship and Immigration Services (USCIS).
-Understanding the vast number of immigrant victims of domestic violence, battery, and abuse who are threatened and denied legal immigration sponsorship by abusive family members as a tool of abuse, the VAWA program allows victims to self-petition independent of a sponsor to help them get relief from abusive relationships.
+As of April 2008, self-petitioners in the United States no longer have to rely on abusive U.S. citizen or legal permanent resident (LPR) spouses, parents, or children to sponsor an adjustment of status application to U.S. Citizenship and Immigration Services (USCIS).
+Understanding the vast number of immigrant victims of domestic violence, battery, and abuse who are threatened and denied legal immigration sponsorship by abusive family members as a tool of abuse, the VAWA program allows victims to self-petition independently of a sponsor to help them get relief from abusive relationships.

-If you are an abused or battered spouse, child or parent, you may be able to petition for adjustment of status under the VAWA program.
+If you are an abused or battered spouse, child, or parent, you may be able to petition for adjustment of status under the VAWA program.
 Parents of abused children may also self-petition to become an LPR and get a green card.

 Questions?
 Need counsel today?
-Reach out to our Houston immigration attorney at (832) 981-2170 now.
+Reach out to our VAWA immigration lawyer in Houston at (832) 981-2170 now.
+Hablamos Español.

 How Do You Petition Under the VAWA Program?